Jingo-Finance/docs/docs/contracts/v2/reference/core/interfaces/IERC20Minimal.md

-Contains a subset of the full ERC20 interface that is used in Pegasys V3
+Contains a subset of the full ERC20 interface that is used in Jingo V3

 ## Functions